 September 30, 2010 - Rescue crews successfully test the capsule.
 One test subject declares it “comfortable.”

 October 1, 2010 - Mining Minister Laurence Golborne announces that officials expect to reach the miners as early as mid October - sooner than previously expected.
 Crews could reach the miners between October 15 and October 30.
-Officials earlier predict the date might be as far away as November or Christmas.
+Officials earlier prediction put the date as far away as November or Christmas.

 October 5, 2010 - Rescuers say they are within 160 meters of the trapped miners.